 Prior to serving such a notice, local authorities are required to address the situation informally.

-Local authorities also have a duty under section 175(1) of the Education Act 2002 to safeguard and promote the welfare of children.
+Local authorities have a duty under Section 175(1) of the Education Act 2002 to safeguard and promote the welfare of children.
 This section states:

 “A local education authority shall make arrangements for ensuring that the functions conferred upon them in their capacity as a local education authority are exercised with a view to safeguarding and promoting the welfare of children.”

 If it is clear that in the opinion of the local authority a child is not receiving a suitable education then they may refer the matter to the relevant local child protection service since ‘a failure to provide suitable education is capable of satisfying the threshold requirement contained in s.31 of the Children Act 1989 that the child is suffering or is likely to suffer significant harm.’

 The flow charts on the following three pages are intended to show in diagrammatic form the main steps which can be taken once it is apparent that there is a question as to whether a child is receiving suitable home education.
 Not all the steps shown will be applicable in all cases.